Everything will be okay - there’s help at hand

 Student perspectives in focus

 Students from four upper secondary schools in three cities – Sundsvall, Malmö and Stockholm – have tested the idea and shared their thoughts on the messages.
 Thank you for all your clever and creative input!
+Feel free to give us feedback in our feedback function.

 A campaign in four languages